Best Angle Grinder for Sharpening Mower Blades

 What People Say

-You’ll read that people love how powerful and well-built this model feels, and many call out the guard design and quick-change wheel as real time-savers.
+You’ll read that people like how powerful and well-built this model feels, and many call out the guard design and quick-change wheel as real time-savers.
 Users note the consistent speed under load and praise the dust-ejection feature for keeping the tool running longer.

 A few mention the cord length and weight as trade-offs if you need extended reach or prefer a lighter tool.